 - This is the first external review conducted by HAHE and all requested documents were of good or very high quality.
-No external review conducted by Agencies other than HAHE. - The members of the permanent teaching staff of the PSP are fully aware of the importance of the external evaluation and its contribution to improvement. - Stakeholders of the academic unit are actively engaged in teaching and research activities linked to the PSP.
-Notably, several research-oriented theses are being conducted in the nearby located ELGO-DIMITRA Research Institutes. - To EEAP understanding, there is not available a streamlined procedure for the utilisation of the outcomes of the external evaluation of the PSP.
+No external review conducted by Agencies other than HAHE.

+- The members of the permanent teaching staff of the PSP are fully aware of the importance of the external evaluation and its contribution to improvement

+- Stakeholders of the academic unit are engaged in teaching and research activities linked to the PSP.

+- To EEAP understanding, there is not available a streamlined procedure for the utilization of the outcomes of the external evaluation of the PSP.

-- The expectations of the students, and suggestions of contact-based instructors and stakeholders about the program has to be taken into consideration. - A streamlined procedure for the utilisation of the outcomes of the external evaluation of the PSP need to be established.
+- The expectations of the students, and suggestions of contact-based instructors and stakeholders about the program has to be taken into consideration.

+- A streamlined procedure for the utilization of the outcomes of the external evaluation of the PSP need to be established.